 There will be instances where you will be performing mathematical queries within an SQL statement.
 They can really drag on the performance if written wrongly.
 So removing any preventable math in the statement will make it perform more rapidly.

-The UNION ALL statement is more rapid than UNION, as a UNION ALL statement never considers copies, and UNION statement looks for duplicates in a table irrespective of their existence.
+The UNION ALL statement is more rapid than UNION, UNION ALL statement never considers copies, and UNION statement looks for duplicates in a table irrespective of their existence.

 We hope that these tips will help you write better queries.
 For more insight, read our other blogs on SQL..
 We wish you luck for a shining career with the JanBask Training team and our expert certified mentors!

 A dynamic, highly professional, and a global online training course provider committed to propelling the next generation of technology learners with a whole new way of training experience.